lakshyarao22/alexa/Linux-Reference-Guide.md

 ./SampleApp /{PATH TO BUILD FOLDER}/Integration/AlexaClientSDKConfig.json debug9
 ```

-**TIP**: The Sample App is an implementation of the [`DefaultClient`](https://github.com/alexa/avs-device-sdk/blob/1b712a1e978dc3fc6b5f4d31d95e6b3741e47f2a/ApplicationUtilities/DefaultClient/src/DefaultClient.cpp) class.
+**TIP**: The sample app is an implementation of the [`DefaultClient`](https://github.com/alexa/avs-device-sdk/blob/1b712a1e978dc3fc6b5f4d31d95e6b3741e47f2a/ApplicationUtilities/DefaultClient/src/DefaultClient.cpp) class.

 ## Setup shortcuts

-Now that you've built the Sample App, you can set up some shortcuts to make launching the Sample App easier:
+Now that you've built the sample app, you can set up some shortcuts to make launching the sample app easier:

 1. Use your favorite text editor to open `~/.bash_profile`.
 Then add these aliases and **save**:
    **IMPORTANT**: Make sure you update the paths to match your folder structure.